 Step 6: Adding Fluff to the Beard

 Stab it several times to tightly attach the strip.
 Then you should have the two ends of the strip sticking out.
-Use the needle to twist them separately around and then felt their ends back onto the dog.

 Don't felt them too much, or too precisely, the intention is to give the impression of close rough curls.